Gas Strut 20" and 135lb, For RV, Automotive, and Agricultural Uses (2 Or 4 Pack)

 - Does not contain mounting hardware

-*ATTENTION– We sell our struts primarily in sets as it is recommended by manufacturers that when replacing gas struts, you replace both struts (if applicable) at the same time.
+*ATTENTION– It’s recommended by manufacturers that when replacing gas struts, you replace both struts (if applicable) at the same time.
+For this reason, we sell our struts primarily in sets of 2 or 4.
 Replacing just one strut places undue wear and tear on the remaining strut and can lead to possible catastrophic failure in the future.
 Always make sure to adhere to safe work practices when installing replacement equipment on your vehicles outside *

-Compare the gas spring that is currently on the vehicle and the replacement gas spring, so that you are positive that they are the same.
+It's very important that you: Compare the gas spring that is currently on the vehicle and the replacement gas spring so that you are positive that they are the same.
 Compare the part numbers on the gas springs.
 If the gas springs do not match, then do not attempt to use the replacement gas spring.
 Each gas spring is specific to an application and vehicle.
 There is danger in using a gas spring that is not specifically made for an application.
 Damage can be done to the vehicle and/or bodily injury can result.

 You must have another person to assist you so that the liftgate, hood, trunk and or lid (application) is held open as the gas spring is being replaced.
 If the application has 2 gas springs, one gas spring does not have enough output force to hold open the application.
 Therefore, to avoid injury and damage, a second person is required.